High Charity and Financial Health Ratings

 Moody's Investors Service has assigned to the Conservancy a Aa2 rating.
 An Aa2 rating means the rated obligations "are judged to be of high quality and subject to very low credit risk."
 In its ratings report, Moody's says the Conservancy demonstrates "effective budgeting practices and financial management."

-The Nature Conservancy currently holds a two-star rating from Charity Navigator.
+The Nature Conservancy currently holds a three-star rating from Charity Navigator.
 One of the Conservancy's key conservation strategies is acquiring and managing ecologically-important lands and waters.
 As a result of the significant year-to-year changes in the amount of funds we raise and spend on land, the Conservancy's Charity Navigator financial health rating can go down, affecting our overall Charity Navigator rating.
 Due to the fluctuations in revenue as a result of land acquisition work, Charity Navigator does not rate land trusts (see their FAQ on this subject here).
 Although our revenue and spending numbers are subject to similar volatility as land trusts, Charity Navigator continues to rate the Conservancy, as land acquisition is just one of the many key conservation strategies we employ around the world.

 As noted above, the Conservancy is in excellent financial health.
 Both Moody's Investors Service and Standard & Poor Rating Services give the Conservancy double A ratings.
 These very high ratings are based on extensive, professional examinations of our finances and management.
 Major investors use these companies' ratings and data to guide decision making on where to make significant investments.

 The Conservancy is the leading environmental organization helping to protect the most ecologically important lands and waters around the world for nature and people.

 We work in habitats from coral reefs to rainforests, from great rivers to vast grasslands, in all 50 United States and impacts conservation efforts in 72 countries around the world.